Niruthiha/Assignment2a/README.md

 2. Install required packages

 ## Results
-- Credit Card Churn model: 93% accuracy
+- Credit Card Churn model: 93% accuracy, strong performance despite class imbalance
-- Maternal Health Risk model: 70% accuracy
+- Maternal Health Risk model: 70% accuracy, challenges with limited data and multi-class classification
+- Impact of dataset size and complexity on ANN performance
-- Detailed analysis and visualizations available in the respective notebooks
+- Detailed analysis and visualizations available in the report Niruthiha_Selvnayagam_002413183_analysis.pdf

 ## Conclusions
 This study highlights the significant impact of dataset size and complexity on ANN performance in classification tasks.
 While the Credit Card Churn model demonstrated strong performance with a larger, more complex dataset, the Maternal Health Risk model faced challenges typical of limited data scenarios.